IAmThe2ndHuman/imaginetextinganddriving/README.md

 An interesting application of this model is to detect whether a taxi driver is texting while driving or not to ensure the safety of passengers.
 Taxi services could attach a camera facing the driver which periodically takes a photo and sends it to a server where the model can detect whether the driver is texting or not.
-This simple web server made with FastAPI is a demo if this concept.
+This simple web server made with FastAPI is a demo of this concept.
 1. Run `pip3 install fastapi uvicorn`.
 2. Edit the `model_path` variable to point to the model you want to use, just like you did with `test.py`.
 3. Run `uvicorn server:app`.